ParimalA24-DS/TABLEAUDASHBOARDS/README.md

 Contributions are welcome!
 If you have any interesting datasets and want to create a Tableau dashboard, please create a pull request or open an issue to discuss your ideas.

-## Who Created This
+## Created This By:

 This repository is maintained by Parimal Autade.
-For more details and other interesting projects, visit [Parimal's GitHub profile](https://github.com/parimalautade).
+For more details and other interesting projects, visit [Parimal's GitHub profile](https://github.com/ParimalA24-DS)

 ## Learn and Grow Together